-Prograf may increase your risk of developing serious infections, cancer, or transplant failure.
-Talk with your doctor about the risks and benefits of using this medication.
+Prograf may increase your risk of developing a serious infection, lymphoma, or other cancers.
+Talk with your doctor about the risks and benefits of using this medicine.

 You will need regular medical tests to be sure Prograf is not causing harmful effects.
 Do not miss any follow up visits to your doctor for blood or urine tests.
 Avoid being near people who are sick or have infections.

 Call your doctor right away if you have symptoms of a serious brain infection, such as a change in your mental state, problems with speech or walking, or decreased vision.
 These symptoms may start gradually and get worse quickly.